steqeq/0000/README.md

 ### gpuOWL Fails with ‘Error on Load’ Message
 **Issue:** gpuOwL is an OpenCL-based program for testing Mersenne numbers for primality.
 GpuOWL is currently failing with the error message “error on load” when using the latest commits of the application source code.

+**Workaround:** A third-party application is identified as the probable cause of this error.
-**Workaround:** Use the source code from the last passing commit and avoid the latest commits until a fix from the application team is provided.
+Use the source code from the last passing commit and avoid the latest commits until a fix from the application team is provided.

 ## Deploying ROCm